kallaway/100-days-of-code/log.md

 **Link(s) to work**: Haven't push it yet, some commented out code I need to delete

+### Day 12: July 11th, 2020

+**Today's Progress**: Have video games items rendering and added some CSS

+**Thoughts**: Vue.js is really easy to understand and work with.
+Liking it a lot.
+Need to add auth

+**Link(s) to work**: Still haven't pushed up code.
+Need to clean some files and componentize.

 Template:

 ### Day 2: June 14th, 2020 (Example 2)